 A will nominates the executor of your estate who will pay debts and distribute the property to heirs as directed.
 You can be as broad or detailed as you like, specifying beneficiaries, guardians for minor children, and funeral and burial arrangements.

 What you include in your will may vary greatly depending on the size of your estate and what you hope to accomplish.
 Most people simply want a smooth probate process that transfers assets and belongings efficiently for heirs.

 Your will must be submitted to the courts and go through probate proceedings.
 Providing detailed instructions to your executor ensures they will carry out your wishes as you intended.
-At Mazenko Law Firm, we explain what family members will face when you’re gone and how to help them understand your decisions.
+At Mazenko Law Firm, our Florida will lawyers explain what family members will face when you’re gone and how to help them understand your decisions.

 It’s important to regularly check who your beneficiaries are on items such as annuities, life insurance policies, retirement plans, etc. The beneficiaries for these accounts are designated separately from your will.

 How a Florida Will Lawyer Can Help You

 While a will helps maintain control of assets distributed after death and ensures decisions are made according to your wishes, it won’t protect your assets from creditors or probate.
 A complete estate plan contains a will and other vital documents you may need while still alive, such as: